rkuma183/wilsonmar.github.io/_posts/2016-05-19-jenkins-setup.md

 {% include _toc.html %}

+Jenkins invokes jobs
-Jenkins is open-source Java software (running under a Tomcat web server) to invoke jobs for building software and conducting tests, etc.
+for building software, conducting tests, etc.

+Jenkins can invoke jobs on a schedule, but it's called a "continuos integration" (CI) tool because it can invoke jobs when a <strong>trigger</strong> is fired.

-Jenkins can be invoked on a schedule or "continuously" invoked when a trigger is fired as part of a chain of tasks that kicks off each step in sequence based on ending status.
-Thus, Jenkins is a key component of <strong>continuous integration</strong> to invoke a chain of tasks needed to ensure that components already unit-tested can be integrated together.
+Jenkins can orchestrate a chain of tasks that kicks off each step in sequence based on ending status, such as ensure that components already unit-tested can be integrated together.

 <a id="Alternatives"></a>